Patient Care Technician

 Lehman College CUNY (Hybrid)

 Lehman College, a City University of New York (CUNY) institution, offers a hybrid patient care technician certification program consisting of two tracks—one for certified nursing assistants (CNAs) and the other for non-CNAs.
 During the program, students gain technical knowledge in electrocardiography, phlebotomy, CPR, and first aid.
-They must also complete four online courses covering an introduction to care management and chronic conditions and addiction.
+They must also complete four online courses covering an introduction to care management, chronic conditions, and addiction.

 To be eligible for certification, students must have completed all courses with a grade of C or higher.
 Upon completing the program’s requirements, participants can take the NHA’s Certified Patient Care Technician exam and become certified.